Savoia-Marchetti SM.85: Design and development

-The SM.85 was part of a programme by the Regia Aeronautica to produce a twin-engine monoplane dive bomber based on the theories developed over the previous 20 years by the American General Billy Mitchell, which were enthusiastically adopted by Colonel Amedeo Mecozzi (who also developed the Breda Ba.64 and its derivatives) for attack aircraft.
+The SM.85 was part of a programme by the Regia Aeronautica to produce a twin-engine monoplane dive bomber based on the theories developed over the previous 20 years by the American General Billy Mitchell, that were enthusiastically adopted by Colonel Amedeo Mecozzi (who also developed the Breda Ba.64 and its derivatives) for attack aircraft.

-The resulting aircraft, constructed of wood, had a wing set in an upper-middle configuration, a rectangular cross-section fuselage, retractable undercarriage and a fixed tailwheel, and was powered by two Piaggio P.VII C.35 engines.
+The resulting aircraft, constructed of wood, had a wing set in an upper-middle configuration, a rectangular cross-section fuselage, retractable undercarriage and a fixed tail wheel, and was powered by two Piaggio P.VII C.35 engines.
 The wings, made totally of wood, had three longerons, with fabric covering.
 The aircraft was designed to give the pilot the best possible forward view, with a transparent panel built into the cockpit floor.'

 The SM.85's useful payload was 1,150 kg (2,540 lb), including the possibility of fitting a 12.7 mm (0.5 in) machine gun with 300-500 rounds.
 The aircraft was capable of also using its flaps as airbrakes for diving attacks, a notable characteristic of this aircraft.
-The bombload was carried in a parallelogram-shaped section mounted under the fuselage.
+The bomb load was carried in a parallelogram-shaped section mounted under the fuselage.
 The SM.85 was capable of carrying a 500 kg/1,100 lb bomb (or an 800 kg/1,760 lb bomb, the heaviest weapon in the Italian aviation arsenal, but only on very short range missions).